 Georgetown Lombardi Comprehensive Cancer Center, part of Georgetown University Medical Center, seeks to prevent, treat and cure cancers by linking scientific discovery, expert and compassionate patient care, quality education and partnership with the community — guided by the principle of cura personalis, “care for the whole person.”
-Georgetown Lombardi, in partnership with John Theurer Cancer Center, is the research engine driving clinical cancer care at MedStar Georgetown University Hospital, an ACOS-accredited 609-bed teaching hospital, and the other hospitals in the D.C.
-Metro area collaborating within the MedStar Georgetown Cancer Institute.
+Georgetown Lombardi is the research engine driving clinical cancer research at MedStar Health in the D.C.
+Metro area and northern New Jersey.

 Established in 1970, the Georgetown Lombardi Comprehensive Cancer Center is named for legendary football coach Vince Lombardi, who was treated for cancer at Georgetown University Hospital.
 What began as a small clinic treating cancer patients has grown into a state-of-the-art cancer center housing more than 240,000 square feet of clinic and research space.
 The director of the Cancer Center is Louis M. Weiner, MD.